PITC Trainer Institute Application Information

-WestEd, Center for Child and Family Studies will review and consider each completed application based on the review criteria listed below, and space availability.
+WestEd, Center for Child & Family Studies will review and consider each completed application based on the review criteria listed below, and space availability.

 Applicant’s Title and Position:

 Description of the applicant’s current position and role in training activities in the field of child development, specifically infant/toddler development and care.
 Priority is given to applicants who are currently providing infant/toddler training and to trainers nominated by their local Quality Rating and Improvement System (QRIS) administrator.